TL;DR

 | Best For | Those with significant savings, a partner with a stable income, or those in roles with lower long-term disability risk. | Providing the most robust and complete safety net, especially for primary earners or the self-employed. |

 What is it?
-Critical Illness Cover (CIC) provides a one-off, tax-free lump sum payment if you are diagnosed with one of a specific list of serious medical conditions defined in the policy.
+Critical Illness Cover (CIC) provides a one-off, potentially tax-efficient lump sum payment if you are diagnosed with one of a specific list of serious medical conditions defined in the policy.
 Common conditions covered include many types of cancer, heart attack, stroke, and multiple sclerosis.

 Why is it essential?
 While Income Protection replaces your salary, a critical illness brings a wave of additional, unexpected costs.
 This lump sum can be used for anything, providing crucial flexibility at a time of immense stress.

-Uses for a Critical Illness payout could include:
+Uses for a Critical Illness claim payment could include:

 According to the Association of British Insurers (ABI), in 2022, the protection insurance industry paid out over £6.8 billion in claims, with the average critical illness claim amounting to over £67,000.
 This is a life-altering sum of money that provides breathing room when it's needed most.

 What is it?
 Life Insurance, or Life Cover, is the most well-known form of protection.
-It pays out a lump sum (or a regular income) to your beneficiaries upon your death.
+It may pay out a lump sum (or a regular income) to your beneficiaries upon your death.
 Its primary purpose is to protect your dependents from the financial fallout of losing your income and support.

 Why is it essential?
-If people rely on you financially—a spouse, children, or even ageing parents—life insurance ensures they are not left with debts and an uncertain future.
-It can pay off the mortgage, cover future living costs, and fund children's education.
+If people rely on you financially—a spouse, children, or even ageing parents—life insurance can help support they are not left with debts and an uncertain future.
+It may pay off the mortgage, cover future living costs, and fund children's education.

 Comparing Common Types of Life Insurance: